TaylorOkis/url_shortener/README.md

   - Migrations (`prisma migrate dev --name init`) generate the corresponding SQL table in PostgreSQL.
   - The generated Prisma Client (in `node_modules/@prisma/client`) is used by the model functions.

-Overall, this repository is a strong portfolio piece because it covers:

 1. **Full TypeScript Back‐End**: from schema to production.
 2. **Industry Standard Best Practices**: